seraphjane/FastCGRA/README.md

 We are still tidying the codes of FastCGRA.
 The codes of some algorithms are available.
 The binary executable of the placement algorithm is also available.

+## Supplementary Materials

+### Graph Partition Based on Simulated Annealing Algorithm

+#### Algorithm: Partition

+Randomly partition the vertices into two clusters according to given resources constraints

+lastScore = 0.0

+for iter = 0:ITER_MAX # ITER_MAX is the maximum number of iteration

+    T = temperature(iter)

+    Pick a random pair of vertices in the same type from the two clusters, try to swap them

+    score = evaluate(clusters)

+    if score > lastScore || exp((score - lastScore)/T) > rand(0, 1.0):

+        accept the swap

+        lastScore = score

+    else:

+        reject the swap

 ## Experimental Settings

 Intel Xeon E5-2620 v4 * 2